 The School of Professional Studies offers a variety of programs oriented toward developing skills and knowledge needed for specific occupational areas.
 The School offers high quality, flexible courses of study attuned to the needs of the current workplace that prepare students to compete successfully in the global marketplace.
-Its programs include two baccalaureate degrees, a Bachelor of Professional Studies and a Bachelor of Science in Liberal Arts and General Studies, a minor in Entertainment and Sports Management, and a minor in Congregational Leadership that it offers in collaboration with the History and Philosophy Department, and a minor in Equine Management and Therapeutic Horsemanship that it offers in collaboration with the Psychology Department.
+Its programs include two baccalaureate degrees, a Bachelor of Professional Studies and a Bachelor of Science in Liberal Arts and General Studies, a minor in Entertainment and Sports Management, and a minor in Congregational Leadership that it offers in collaboration with the History and Philosophy Department.